Controlling Lawn Weeds

 A few scattered plants can be easily weeded out by hand using a fork or a daisy grubber.

 Chemical control is effective and straightforward using a selective weed killer containing fluroxypyr & clopyralid such as 'Verdone Extra' or 'Verdone Extra Ready to Use'.
-One application should be enough but if not, repeat after a six week interval.

 Dandelions need no introduction and rank as one of the most common lawn weeds.
 They seem to be found everywhere and tolerate a wide range of conditions.
 The rosettes of leaves are not killed by mowing.

-Dandelions spread very rapidly and successfully by seed, the familiar white puffballs or 'Dandelion Clocks'.
 They also produce a long vertical taproot, sometimes forked, which can go deep into the ground on mature plants.
 Any fragments of taproot left in the ground can regenerate.

-It is virtually impossible to eradicate Dandelions completely as the seeds can be blown into your garden from many miles away.
 Your best line of defence is to make it harder for them to find a suitable place to germinate by maintaining your lawn correctly and, in particular, by preventing bare patches.

 Hand weeding is possible and it is easier to remove the taproot in its entirety whilst the plants are still young.